Blood of My Blood

 Assistant Directed and Choreographed by Miles Millikan

-Based on the ninth book of Paradise Lost by John Milton, Blood of My Blood was a devised and immersive piece that retold the classic story of Adam and Eve through a grittier, more sexual, party animal lens
+Based on the ninth book of Paradise Lost by John Milton, Blood of My Blood was a devised and immersive theater piece that takes place at the wedding of the iconic biblical duo, Adam and Eve.
+John Milton is also the best man...

-Audience members were guests at their wedding and were seated at one of several tables, with each table having a member of the cast seated alongside them.
-Audience members would be spoken to, danced with, or if you were lucky enough, taken into the bathroom by the illustrious Violet Memorial
+Audience members were guests at the wedding and were seated at one of several tables, each table having a member of the wedding party cast seated alongside them.
+Audience members would be spoken to, danced with, ordered around, and if the moon was in your eyes, taken into the bathroom by the illustrious Violet Memorial

 It was loud, it was chaotic, but most of all it was, to quote the director, "a good ass time"

-Though I would consider myself a very physical creator, I had never choreographed a show before, so to get the privilege to discover that area of my artistic self was extraordinary
+Though I would consider myself a very physical creator, I had never choreographed a show before, so to getting to discover that area of my artistic self was so fuckin cooool

-Taking what I learned from Motus, I once again focused heavily on how the utilization of large masses of bodies onstage can either convey a story or a specific kind of feeling in the audience whether that be attraction, curiosity, or unease
+Taking what I learned from Motus, I once again focused heavily on the utilization and manipulation of large masses of bodies onstage.
+Their story-telling, as well as atmospheric, capabilities.

-Though movement pieces can be specific, I found the true joy in watching how each cast member added their own life into each movement section.
-The way everyone performed the same sequence was drastically different, and the more agency I allowed them to have, the more personal and invested they each became
+Though movement pieces can be specific, I found the true bliss through how each cast member added their own life into a certain phrase.
+The way everyone performed the same sequence was drastically different, and those differences created -- in my opinion -- the real magic.

 I can't imagine I don't choreograph something in this manner again.
-It was the highlight of each of my days to be in the room of young people jumping and twirling through space
+It was the highlight of each of my days to be in the room of young people just jumpin' and twirling through space

 Design Team